 For most standard drug tests, like the DOT 5 panel drug screen, morphine will only be detectable for a couple of days after taking the medication.
 However, morphine is detectable in hair for longer periods of time.
-More here on drug screens for morphine and where to go if you have a morphine problem.
-Plus, we invite your questions about morphine in your system at the end.
+Learn more about opium (morphine) addiction and treatment considerations, what you can do to address it, and your long-term rehab and recovery options.
+Help is available TODAY!
+All your questions about morphine in your system are welcomed at the end.

 Main morphine uses

 Morphine is used as a pain reliever in cases of moderate to severe pain.
 Morphine belongs to the opiate class of medications and alters the brain and nervous system’s response to pain, causing numbing effects which are actually based on the way that we PERCEIVE pain.
 Morphine can also cause euphoria, which is one of the main reasons people abuse morphine and take it for non-medical reasons.

 Morphine comes in the form of an immediate-release tablet, an extended-release tablet, and an oral solution (liquid).
 When swallowed and taken as prescribed, morphine provides effective pain relief.
 However, morphine abusers will sometimes chew or crush the tablets to release all the medication at once.
 They may also crush the tablets and either snort them, or dissolve them in water and inject the mixture into the blood.
 These modes of administration are not recommended as chewing, snorting, or injecting morphine raises the risk of overdose and dependence.